Progressive supranuclear palsyDementia - nuchal dystonia; Richardson-Steele-Olszewski syndrome; Palsy - progressive supranuclear

 - PET scan of the brain will show changes in the front of the brain

 The goal of treatment is to control symptoms.
-There is no known cure for progressive supranuclear palsy.
+There is no known cure for PSP.

-Many people with this condition will need around-the-clock care and monitoring as they lose brain functions.
+Many people with PSP will eventually need around-the-clock care and monitoring as they lose brain functions.

-Treatment sometimes can reduce symptoms for a period of time, but the condition will get worse.
+Treatment sometimes can reduce symptoms for a while, but the condition will get worse.
 Brain function will decline over time.
 Death commonly occurs in 5 to 7 years.

 Newer drugs are being studied to treat this condition.

 - Blood clot in veins (deep vein thrombosis) due to limited movement

 When to Contact a Medical Professional

 Call your provider if you often fall, and if you have a stiff neck/body, and vision problems.